A Date With a Gun…

 Bonus Trailer: No

 This was entered for the blogathon run by Phyllis Loves Classic Movies.
 I have no further reviews of this cast but The Poseidon Adventure is on my to watch list.
-Other film-noir movies include my review of John Wick and the soon to be released review of John Wick 2 and The Postman Always Rings Twice.
+Other film-noir movies include my reviews of John Wick, John Wick 2 and The Postman Always Rings Twice.